walles/keystats-collector/README.md

 For a toplist, run `./toplist.sh`, or `watch ./toplist.sh`.

 ## Future
+* Add chords to the JSON file.
+This could help you figure out if you're commonly using the wrong SHIFT key for example, or how to configure your ErgoDox layout.
-Visualize the contents of that JSON file using <https://github.com/pa7/Keyboard-Heatmap>.
+* Visualize the contents of that JSON file using <https://github.com/pa7/Keyboard-Heatmap>.